loosewheel/lwcomputers/readme.txt

 Description
 ===========
-LWComputers provides programmable computers and robots, floppy disks, printers, a digilines controlled mesecons power switch and a trash item.
+LWComputers provides programmable computers and robots, floppy disks, printers, graphical screens, touch response monitors, a digilines controlled mesecons power switch, solid conductor blocks, vertical moving floor and a trash item.

 The following are also defined as variants of the original mod item, if the relevant mod is loaded.